ventura-christian/GIT_337-Web-Content-Design/README.md

-# GIT 337: Dynamic Web Content — Course Portfolio
+# GIT 337: Dynamic Web Content

 Welcome to my official repository for **GIT 337: Dynamic Web Content**, a course offered at Arizona State University.
 This repository serves as a living portfolio of my progression through the class, showcasing my hands-on work in modern front-end development, dynamic user interfaces, and responsive web design principles.